satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed science, is imperiled.
-For the review process to continue to play a critical role in science, there are a number of problems that need to be addressed, some of which we list below.
+For the review process to continue to play a critical role in science, there are a number of problems that need to be addressed, three of which we list below.

+Reviewers have a tough job!

-\*\*Reviewers work in isolation and have limited expertise.\*\*
+1. \*\*Reviewers work in isolation and have limited expertise.\*\*

 Reviewers work in isolation, unable to discuss the content of the article with the authors or other reviewers.
 When faced with an article